2019 Chippawa, Sarasota, FL 34234

 Mary Jane Bradbury

-Performance Description: Lady Bird, Pat & Betty: TEA FOR THREE - Lady Bird Johnson, Pat Nixon and Betty Ford.
-This unforgettably vivid one-woman show highlighting three former first ladies stars Emmy Award-winning Elaine Bromka.
+Performance Description: TEA FOR THREE: Lady Bird, Pat & Betty -Lady Bird Johnson, Pat Nixon and Betty Ford.
+The Off-Broadway hit, this unforgettably vivid one-woman show, starring Emmy Award-winning Elaine Bromka, offers a behind-the-scenes look at three former First Ladies.
 Critically acclaimed for its blend of wit, intimacy, and passion.
-Experience this completely re-imagined journey of three women who suddenly found themselves celebrities -- in what Pat Nixon called the hardest unpaid job in the world!
+Experience this journey of three women who suddenly found themselves celebrities -- in what Pat Nixon called “the hardest unpaid job in the world!”

 7448 N. Damen Avenue